elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

     - Documentation of the lifecycle
     - Static analysis (SDLC practice)
 - **NEXT TIME** Key in on what do we want to measure from our use case above.
 Ivan offered to look at applying copilot after we have the initial draft of measurement criteria.

+Copilot - framework has hooks to tie different parts together

 ## Deliverables and feedback.